andrewbanchich/forty-jekyll-theme/_posts/2017-8-14-ans-memberships.md

 layout: post
 title: Join ANS!
 description: ANS Student Director Says National & Student Section Memberships are both a Must
-image: assets/images/why-nuke.jpg
+image: assets/images/ans-logo.png
 ---

+By Katie Mummah

 This article originally appeared on the <a href="http://ansnuclearcafe.org/2017/07/05/ans-student-director-says-national-student-section-memberships-are-both-a-must/#sthash.A5WXOcMM.LgrZ2Alu.dpbs">ANS Nuclear Cafe</a>

 I am the new student director for the <a href="http://www.ans.org">American Nuclear Society</a>.
 I will be representing students on the <a href="http://http://www.ans.org/about/board/">ANS Board of Directors</a> for the next two years.